gajanan-choudhary/CV-Resume-text/README.md

       using graph algorithms.
     - Worked on 3D modeling and finite element analysis of a post-Panamax container ship using ANSYS.
+    - Work on sectorial properties and torsion published externally as a company guideline in 2024.

 * Structural Design Intern, Himanshu Tulpule and Associates, Pune, India, May 2012 - July 2012.
-    - Responsibility: Structural design and detailing of reinforced concrete and steel structures.
+    - Responsibilities: Structural design and detailing of reinforced concrete and steel structures.
     - Designed 14 structures spanning numerous types, including trusses, beams, columns, slabs, foundations, arches, and